Resilient-Labs/mutual-aid/README.md

 # mutual-aid
-An App That Helps Poor People Get The Finicial Assistance They Need!
+An App That Helps Impoverished People Get The Finicial Assistance They Need!